 Super soft and delicious, you can eat a milk bread roll as-is.

 Need a last-minute breakfast?
 Pop a roll in a preheated oven or microwave, smear some marmalade, and you’re good to go.
-They also taste fantastic, toasted with a pat of butter!
+They also taste fantastic, toasted with a pat of cinnamon honey butter!

-In my home, while there is even a single warm condensed milk roll left, no meal is complete without it mopping up the tasty flavors of a hearty stew, comforting roasted carrot soup, or fragrant curry.
+In my home, while there is even a single warm condensed milk roll left, no meal is complete without it mopping up the tasty flavors of a hearty vegetable stew, comforting roasted carrot soup, or a spicy keema curry.

-If there are leftovers (highly doubtful), store them in an air-tight container and refrigerate.
+If there are leftovers, store them in an air-tight container and refrigerate.

 📖 Recipe